kubernetes/sig-release/release-team/role-handbooks/patch-release-manager/README.md

 its content, and improve the overall process of patch management for the project.

+## Prerequisites for Patch Release Lead and Shadows

+### General Requirements

+**Before continuing on to the Patch Release specific requirements listed below, please review and work through the tasks in the [Release Team Onboarding Guide](/release-team/release-team-onboarding.md).**

 ## Getting started

 You're here because you've volunteered and have been selected to